Foundation FundsFoundation Funds jbarber32 Fri, 06/08/2012 - 14:36

 Expenditure of GTF FundsExpenditure of GTF Funds

-As with the use of any GIT funds, faculty and staff are to use prudence and good business judgment with the use of GTF funds.
+As with the use of any Georgia Institute of Technology (GIT) funds, faculty and staff are to use prudence and good business judgment with the use of Georgia Tech Foundation (GTF) funds.
 Unit management is responsible for assuring the funds are used properly and has the responsibility and accountability for the use of funds consistent with all gift requirements, GIT and GTF policies and procedures, and applicable state and federal laws.

 Georgia Tech Foundation Account NumbersGeorgia Tech Foundation Account Numbers

 This procedure is to be used to establish a new sponsored project in the accounting records of the Georgia Institute of Technology (GIT) where the Georgia Tech Foundation (GTF) is the sponsoring entity.
 Effective February 1, 1999, all business transactions financed by GTF funds are to be processed through GIT in accordance with generally accepted business practices and processes, therefore, a GIT sponsored project is to be established for GTF awards.
 For additional information, see Processing and Use of Georgia Tech Foundation Funds(Georgia Tech Policies And Procedures-Business and Finance) for a complete description of the policies and procedures for Solicitation, Acceptance and Expenditure of Georgia Tech Foundation Funds.

 The Office of Grants and Contracts Accounting is charged with the establishment of sponsored projects in the Chart of Accounts and the accounting records of the Georgia Institute of Technology upon receipt of properly completed GTF Gift Request Form from the Foundation.